 Nurses are on the front lines of healthcare, helping individuals overcome illness and lead healthier lives.
 It’s an often intimate, one-on-one job.
 So why should you, as a nurse, need to learn about the broad and seemingly impersonal topic of global health?

-Because the global can quickly become the personal.
+Because, as we have seen with the COVID-19 pandemic, the global can quickly become the personal.

-On their global health reference page, the U.S. government’s Office of Disease Prevention and Health Promotion (ODPHP) provides information on why everyone—but particularly why healthcare workers—should care about global health.
+Similarly, on their global health reference page, the U.S. government’s Office of Disease Prevention and Health Promotion (ODPHP) provides information on why everyone—but particularly why healthcare workers—should care about global health.
 The ODPHP reference page is one of the many resources studied by MSN nursing students enrolled in Walden’s Role of the Nurse Leader in Population Health course.

 Global health plays an increasingly crucial role in both global security and the security of the U.S. population.
 As the world and its economies become increasingly globalized, including extensive international travel and commerce, it is necessary to think about health in a global context.
 Rarely a week goes by without a headline about the emergence or re-emergence of an infectious disease or other health threat somewhere in the world.
 The 2007 World Health Report notes that, “since the 1970s, newly emerging diseases have been identified at the unprecedented rate of one or more per year.”
 The Institute of Medicine’s 2003 report Microbial Threats to Health stresses that the United States should enhance the global capacity for responding to infectious disease threats and should take a leadership role in promoting a comprehensive, global, real-time infectious disease surveillance system.